true-happiness/true-happiness.github.io/_posts/2016-01-07-no-room-for-desire-in-life.markdown

 ---
 layout:     post
 title:      "Science of Happiness"
-subtitle:   "	Life doesn't revolve around what we desire from reality because reality revolves around the absolute law of cause and effect."
+subtitle:   "Life doesn't revolve around what we desire from reality because reality revolves around the absolute law of cause and effect."
 date:       2016-1-07 12:00:00
 author:     "Supakorn Laohasongkram"
 header-img: "img/post-bg-03.jpg"